Ferries to Sardinia

 Corsica Ferries

-Ferry ports in Sardinia
+Ferry ports to Sardinia

 Travel guide Sardinia

-Holiday in Sardinia
+Holiday to Sardinia

 With white sandy beaches, crystal-clear water, picturesque villages and impressive culture, Sardinia promises a varied vacation.
 The scent of pine, culinary delights and “Dolce Vita” included!

-TOP excursion destinations in Sardinia
+TOP excursion destinations to Sardinia

 In Cagliari, visitors can also embark on a journey into the Roman past.
 Here you can visit the Roman amphitheatre and the villa of Tigellio.